axibase/atsd/api/data/series/delete.md

 As a result, series samples that are re-inserted with timestamps earlier than the pending `DELETE` marker is not visible.

 To remove the pending `DELETE` markers, initiate an `HBase Compaction` on the **Settings > Storage > Delete Tasks** page.
-The compaction runs in the background and may take some time to complete.
+The compaction runs in the background and can take some time to complete.

 ## Request